 Recognise the large number of cultural, political, social and economic factors relevant to explaining how business organisations have evolved.

-Apply concepts, theories, tools and frameworks of business history to other studies within management.
+Apply significant facts of business history to other studies within management.

 Know significant facts, events and developments relevant to business and managers who work in an international setting.